Brazil oilworkers local tells members to quit Petrobras platforms

-RIO DE JANEIRO (Reuters) - The Brazilian oilworkers union local responsible for the bulk of the country’s oil and gas output told its members on Tuesday to leave all Petroleo Brasileiro SA vessels in the Campos Basin, Brazil’s most productive oil district.
+RIO DE JANEIRO, Nov 17 (Reuters) - The Brazilian oilworkers union local responsible for the bulk of the country’s oil and gas output told its members on Tuesday to leave all Petroleo Brasileiro SA vessels in the Campos Basin, Brazil’s most productive oil district.

 The action by the local, Sindipetro Norte Fluminense, defied its national federation FUP, which on Friday recommended members accept a contract offer from state-run Petrobras, as the company is known, and end a two week strike.